Resources for Families of Children with Retinopathy of Prematurity (ROP)

 Prevent Blindness offers information on a variety of children’s vision conditions, financial assistance resources, advocacy training through storytelling, and support for individuals with vision loss and their care partners.

-These organizations provide support and resources for families of children with ROP, other vision conditions, and infant health
+Support and resources for families of children with ROP, other vision conditions, and infant health

 Hand to Hold provides resources and support to parents during and after their babies leave the NICU through virtual peer support groups, parent-to-parent mentoring, an app, counseling, educational materials, and podcasts.